-- Standardize reports.
-TCEQ uses standardized reports to ensure timely review and that cleanups move forward.
-Processes are in place to meet statutory deadlines for processing remediation program applications and cleanup activities. - Respond to customer inquiries.
-TCEQ responds to customers and maintains up-to-date information on the TCEQ Remediation Division website. - Connect with the public.
-TCEQ holds public meetings and outreach events to provide the public with relevant information and to seek meaningful input.
+- Respond to customer inquiries.
+TCEQ responds to customers and maintains up-to-date information on the TCEQ Remediation Division webpage (www.tceq.texas.gov/remediation). - Connect with the public.
+TCEQ holds public meetings and outreach events to provide the public with relevant information and to seek meaningful public input.